timmyraynor/aws-athena-saml-auth-driver/README.md

 Where the `baseurl` is the internal ADFS link. `mytest` is the profile prefix which allows user to put multiple SAML profiles into the credentials file and choose the right one in the `aws_credentials_provider_arguments` options.

+## Where to specify the options - Tableau Specific
+This is really flexible considering different ways of specifying the `aws_credentials_provider_class` and `aws_credentials_provider_arguments` options.
+But for Tableau, there's a specific `athena.properties` file which you could use to put in those attributes.
+An example of the file would look like:

+    log_path=/tmp/athena.log
+    log_level=DEBUG
+    aws_credentials_provider_class=com.amazonaws.athena.jdbc.SAMLAuthADIntegratedAWSSessionCredentialsProvider
+    aws_credentials_provider_arguments="mytest,/tmp/mycred.properties"

+Please refer to (http://kb.tableau.com/articles/howto/Customizing-JDBC-Connections) about customizing Tableau Athena JDBC Connector driver.